laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

 The subsequent Rails project setup documented below provides a practical example of the tool.
 However, I am still learning it and its ecosystem so assume an asterisk around my claims - email me if I've gotten something wrong.

-Nix is a language, a package manager, and system configuration tool.
+Nix is a language, a package manager, and a system configuration tool.
 We can use the `nix` language to author declarative files (`*.nix`) that specify a configuration for our systems and their environments.
 The package management functionality guarantees installed package versions will not collide, reducing side effects from package upgrades or deprecations.
-We can have one or more configurations present on an operating system - a colleague compared it to being like `virtualenv` and `brew` combined in terms of its utility.
+We can have one or more configurations present on an operating system - a colleague compared it to being like `virtualenv` and `brew` combined.

 So, we can have one project set up with `ruby`, `docker`, `postgres`, and `git` with their exact versions and another with the same tools but different versions.
 Changes to the former project (e.g., upgrading `ruby`) will not affect or break the others.